processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 ---
-title: "Capacitive Touch Keyboard"
+title: "Capacitive Touch Interface"
 date: 2018-07-14T15:43:48+08:00
 lastmod: 2018-07-14T16:50:48+08:00
 draft: false
 weight: 20
-tags: ["sensor", "input","capacitivetouch", "keyboard"]
+tags: ["sensor", "input","capacitivetouch"]
 categories: ["hardware"]
 author: "Maksim Surguy"
 ---

 # Introduction

-Would you like to escape using conventional input methods such as keyboard and mouse that interact with your Processing sketches?
-Perhaps you want to use regular objects such as fruits, vegetables or foil to provide input for your sketches?
-Then this tutorial is for you!
+Would you like to escape the use of conventional input methods such as keyboard and mouse for interacting with your Processing sketches?
+You can make the interactivity within your artwork a lot more interesting by using capacitive touch sensing.

-With addition of an inexpensive capacitive touch integrated circuit (IC) such as MPR121, your Raspberry Pi can become a breeding ground for new interaction ideas:

-(TODO: Video of various conductive materials activating changes in Processing sketch)

-{{< figure src="processing-capacitive-touch-new.jpg" link="processing-capacitive-touch-new.jpg" title="Using Capacitive Touch in Processing" >}}

-In this tutorial we will explore making everyday objects interact with Processing by using a concept known as "capacitive touch sensing".
-Capacitive touch is used in various devices to detect presence and sometimes position of human touch.
-For example smart phones, tablets, laptop touchpads and other devices use this concept to track location of finger(s) across some surface.
+Capacitive touch sensing works by means of continuously measuring changes in capacitance of certain points of contact (electrodes) within a specially-designed circuit.
+Human body acts as an electrical insulator, capable of changing electrical capacitance of a circuit when touching the electrodes and this change in capacitance can be captured by a sensor.
+There are many devices that use this technology in one form or another.
+Touchscreens and touchpads use capacitive touch sensing to detect the position and proximity of fingers interacting with them.

+In context of creative programming and physical computing, capacitive touch sensing can serve as a unique alternative to buttons because it enables the use of arbitrary shapes and sizes of conductive surfaces to act as inputs.

 {{% message title="How is this different from using buttons?" %}}
-Circuits using capacitive touch do not require physical buttons.
+Circuits using capacitive touch sensing do not require physical buttons.
 The button is replaced with anything that can conduct electricity.
-Introducing human touch into a **specially designed circuit** changes the electrical properties of that circuit, enabling detection of human touch.
+Introducing human touch into a **specially designed circuit** changes the electrical properties of that circuit, enabling detection of presence, and in some cases, proximity of human touch.
 {{% /message %}}

+With addition of an inexpensive capacitive touch integrated circuit (IC) such as MPR121, your Raspberry Pi can become a breeding ground for new interaction ideas.

+(TODO: Video of various conductive materials activating changes in Processing sketch)

+{{< figure src="processing-capacitive-touch-new.jpg" link="processing-capacitive-touch-new.jpg" title="Using Capacitive Touch in Processing" >}}

 In the context of this project, merely detecting when something conductive is touched or not touched by a human can enable us to make some new forms of interaction.
-Take a look at the example below to see how capacitive touch can be used with Processing to make a musical keyboard:
+Take a look at the example below to see how capacitive touch can be used with Processing to make a custom musical interface:

 (TODO: Video of the final sketch example can go here)